 You think about travel, cars, hotels, bookings and accommodation

 Target audience – Travelers, hotels and bookings

 And if you want to make a personal brand you can think of something like:

 omollo.com – for a personal brand.

-Your niche can be anything from what you love doing to something you studied in school or a DIY that you just learnt the other day.
+Your niche can be anything from what you love doing to something you studied in school or a DIY that you just learned the other day.